Vladimir Rosing: Quotes

 "I look upon music and art from a very idealistic standpoint.
 To me, music is closely connected with the whole evolutionary process, the progress of the human race, the fundamental question of being—of life—of God.
 What is perfection in art we, with our finite minds, cannot yet grasp.
 What seems wonderful and perfect to us now, probably will seem childish in a few hundred years.
 What seems impossible now will be possible then.

-I do hope the time will soon arrive when the masses will awaken themselves to the realization of the great mission of art in life, and will cease to consider it as an amusement, hobby, recreation, snobbism; when governments will cease to be blind and will take art under their special care, will help to develop it as one of the great national treasures and assets, as the great factor for education of the mind, and will give broadly this spiritual food of mankind to the masses.
-It is time they should understand that it is one of their principal factors (if they are honest) to further the evolution of civilization."

 Rosing, Vladimir.
 "Idealism and Art".
 Musical Courier, May 10, 1923.

 "Mussorgsky in his songs invents a completely new medium of musical expressions.
 He arrives at complete realism, and has a perfect realistic musical tone that portrays the meaning of the word, the psychological state behind the word.
 He again demands another type of singer, a singer who can master an infinite number of colors in his tones—a singer able to portray in his tone not only beauty and fluent melodic lines, but also the grotesque, and paint realistic pictures with his voice.

 In the days of the classics the purists were right—the tone was before everything else.
 With the sound-treasures that exist in the present-day songs, which portray all of the emotional sides of our life, then I say they are wrong and we are right.
 Let the purists say that they do not like that kind of song; that is different, and then it would be a question of taste.
 But to sing those songs with just pure tone is inartistic."